dataarjun/Training_Contents/README.md

 ## Class Exercise

-**20 min**
+**30 min**

-Using Pivotal Tracker (https://www.pivotaltracker.com), add the user stories from the previous exercise into the backlog, and prioritize them.
+Using JIRA Atlassian  https://www.atlassian.com, add the user stories as a story board based on teh case study given in the earlier excercise.

 # GIT and DEVOPS Training